echompz/echompz/README.md

 ### about me

 - 🎨 Designer from the Philippines
-- 🔭 Currently working on my first website and sensor tech
+- 🔭 Currently working on one project a week and sensor tech
 - 📫 Reach me at: [cristendtolentino@gmail.com](mailto:cristendtolentino@gmail.com)

 ### let's connect~